Synthetic Vs. Down Insulation

 Down Fill Powers

-Fill power is perhaps the most commonly misunderstood thing when choosing a down jacket.
+Fill power is perhaps the most commonly misunderstood purchase decision factor.
 Usually a manufacturer will advertise a “fill power” of 650, 700, 850 etc. These numbers are a reference to the quality of the down insulation used.
 The number is actually a volume – the amount of cubic inches one ounce of down occupies.
 For example, one ounce of 800 fill power down will occupy 800 cubic inches when compressed by a standardized weight.
 If you use two ounces of 800 fill on jacket A, and two ounces of 700 fill on jacket B, jacket A –with the 800 fill down - will be warmer because it has more loft.
 However, a jacket may have eight ounces of 850 fill down and yet be of similar warmth to a jacket with twelve ounces of 650 fill down.
 The jacket featuring 850 fill down has similar warmth but will weigh less, and be more compressible, since it has less down in it.
 In other words, higher fill power down allows for better warmth-to-weight ratios.

 This method is most common.
 It is easier and less time-consuming for manufacturers than box baffle construction.
 The outer material is stitched directly into the inner lining, separating the down in different baffles.
 This method uses less fabric and is lighter than more complicated box baffle construction (see below), and is less costly.
 Because of weight, simplicity, and cost, most of the lightweight jackets, and many of the heavier ones, found in our reviews utilize this construction.
 Although sewn through construction saves weight via the use of less material, it is less warm than box baffle construction because the down is pinched at the seams of the sewn through baffles and thus loft is reduced to zero at each point of baffle stitching.
 The sewn through baffling prevents the migration of the down (like a box baffle), but due to the simple construction it also reduces the optimum loft of the down, creating “cold spots” at each baffle seam.